 How to carry spare Fuel for Ladakh

 Depending on which motorcycle you are riding and your itinerary, you may be required to carry spare fuel at several stretches on your trip.
-Most of the luggage carriers have a slot of putting jerry cans in them which makes the whole process very convenient.
+Most of the luggage carriers have a slot for putting jerry cans in them which makes the whole process very convenient.
 My strong advice would be to buy a metal jerry can and not the plastic one.
 The metal ones are available online as well on Amazon if you could not find at the local stores.

 The risk with the plastic jerry cans is of getting damaged.
 Sometimes, it may even burst at such a high altitude.
-To be on a safe side, the best thing to do would be to wrap the jerry can in a thick cloth before hanging it to the side.
+To be on the safe side, the best thing to do would be to wrap the jerry can in a thick cloth before hanging it to the side.
 It will protect the can from getting punctured.

 Another option that a lot of people opt for are 2 liters Pepsi or Coke bottles.
 I will not however recommend it because of the risks involved.
 These bottles are not meant to be carrying fuel and should not also be used as such.